Starcounter/Docs/docs/transactions.md

 Console.WriteLine("Query result has been saved into " + fileName);
 ```

-***Note**: Starcounter uses custom synchronization context to serialize database access, that is why awaiter has to always continue on the captured context.
-It means that `.ConfigureAwait(false)` is not supported.*
+***Note**: Starcounter uses custom synchronization context to serialize database access, that is why awaiter has to always continue on the captured context.*